-Today was the first and only full day of voyage in between our port of departure, Cartagena, Columbia, to our destination, Colon, Panama.
-Everything from watches to sailing went smoothly and this calm day.
-The highlight of the day was when we landed our fourth fish of the trip, a 36-pound Yellowfin Tuna that we ate sushi style with cookies which todays chefs loving baked for dinner.
-Tomorrow we will arrive Colon.
+Today was the first and only full day of the voyage in between our port of departure, Cartagena, Columbia, to our destination, Colon, Panama.
+Everything from watches to sailing went smoothly, and this calm day.
+The highlight of the day was when we landed our fourth fish of the trip, a 36-pound Yellowfin Tuna that we ate sushi-style with cookies, which todays chefs loving baked for dinner.
+Tomorrow we will arrive at Colon.

 Related VoyageView All Voyages

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Tortola in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details